How do I take my pension benefits?

 - Use some or all of it to buy a guaranteed regular income for the rest of your life – an annuity.

-- Take some or all of it as cash.
+- Take some or all of it as a cash lump sum.

-- Take some of it as an income, and keep the rest invested.
+- Take some of it as a flexible income, and keep the rest invested.

 You don’t have to choose just one option – you can mix and match if you like.
-For example, you could take some of your pot as cash, and use the rest to buy an annuity.
+For example, you could take some of your pot as a cash lump sum, and use the rest to buy an annuity.

 Your three pension options in three minutes